 Dr. Lofthus and Dr. Sottosanti perform in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia

 Dr. Lofthus and Dr. Sottosanti have received extensive training in Dental Implantology.
 Through continuing education, Drs.
-Lofthus or Sottosanti is abreast of the most current information on implant dentistry, such as TEETH-IN-AN-HOUR™.
+Lofthus or Sottosanti is abreast of the most current information on implant dentistry.